DataDog/hiring-engineers/answers.md

 Aggregation levels imposed by datadog agent causes these spikes.

 ##### Detailed Explanation:
 - These are not raw points.
-Even if your page is hit every 0.001 seconds in a constant manner, because of the aggregation it will not be as smooth as plotting the raw points..
+Even if your page is hit every 0.001 seconds in a constant manner, because of the aggregation it will not be as smooth as plotting the raw points.
 - Metrics aggregation level is at 30 seconds.
 (In ```agent_metrics.py``` the constant ```MAX_COLLECTION_TIME = 30```).
 This is divided over the aggregation period that Datadog's query engine thinks makes sense.
 - For example, in one my graphs, between 18:44:30 and 18:45:00, the site was hit 775 times (seen under count).
 When viewed at rate/sec, it was divided into 3 periods, at 18:44:30, 18:44:40 and 18:44:50 at 265, 248 and 262 hits respectively.
 These add up to 775.
 The 30 second period before this had a total count of 816, and the 30 second period after this had a total count of 823.
 Datadog code probably does a weighted division when dividing the total count by three, depending on what came before and after.

 ##### Things that could possibly make it extra spiky